-The primary drawbacks in Arizona are difficulties accessing startup and growth capital, a problem that plagues much of the nation, and the state's generally low per-capita personal income.
-While the cost of living is moderate in Arizona, personal income is much lower than the national average, meaning the average Arizonan has less disposable income to spend on small businesses' goods and services.
-Still, neither of these factors have dampened entrepreneurs' outlooks in the Grand Canyon State; the mood in Arizona is resoundingly optimistic.
+The primary drawbacks of business in Arizona are difficulties accessing startup and growth capital (a problem that plagues much of the nation) and the state's generally low personal income per capita.
+While the cost of living is moderate in Arizona, personal income is lower than the national average, meaning the average Arizonan has less disposable income to spend on small businesses' goods and services.
+Still, neither of these factors have dampened entrepreneurs' optimistic outlooks in the Grand Canyon State.

 Healthy economic growth

-Arizona's economy is growing on a par with the nation, reaching 2.4 percent through 2014.
-While not a staggering rate of growth, the reliability of the rate provides a level of certainty for Arizona's entrepreneurs, a benefit that other states don't necessarily enjoy.
-In fact, from 2010 through 2014, Arizona only saw one year with economic growth below the 2 percent mark – no small feat for a state enduring an economic recovery.
+Arizona's economy is growing on par with the nation, reaching 2.5% in 2019.
+While that's not a staggering growth rate, the reliability of the rate provides a level of certainty for Arizona's entrepreneurs, a benefit that other states don't necessarily enjoy.
+In fact, for the last decade, Arizona’s economic growth rate has often been above the 2% mark – no small feat for a state enduring an economic recovery.

-"Real estate seems to be stable, and more people are moving to the state than leaving," Scott Curry, CEO and founder of e-commerce platform Scott's Marketplace, told Business News Daily.
+"Real estate seems to be stable, and more people are moving to the state than leaving," said Scott Curry, president of SKC Strategies and executive vice president of business development for Pure Grips.
 "More businesses are moving to Arizona because of the favorable business environment and the relatively low cost of living."

-A seven-year study performed by Spectrum Location Solutions and published in 2015 found that Arizona is the third most attractive state for businesses leaving California alone.
-The study found that relocation by California companies diverted more than $68 billion in capital across more than 1,500 relocations to other states – Arizona was a large beneficiary of that divestment.
+In fact, a seven-year study by Spectrum Location Solutions found that Arizona is the third-most attractive state for businesses leaving California.
+According to the study, relocation by California companies diverted more than $68 billion in capital across more than 1,500 relocations to other states – Arizona was a large beneficiary of that divestment.

-Perhaps part of the reason so many relocating businesses are happy to move into the Grand Canyon State is the state's lineup of low and moderate taxes.
-The state sales tax is middle-of-the-road at 5.6 percent, but the flat corporate income tax of 6.968 percent and the five-bracket personal income tax ranging from 2.59 percent to 4.54 percent make the overall tax burden generally manageable.
-Similarly to most other states, additional property and sales taxes are levied from municipality to municipality, and county to county, so total tax burden can vary depending on where in the state a business is located.
+Perhaps part of the reason so many relocating businesses are happy to move to the Grand Canyon State is its low and moderate taxes.
+The state sales tax is middle-of-the-road at 5.6%, but the flat corporate income tax of 6.968% and the five-bracket personal income tax ranging from 2.59% to 4.5% make the overall tax burden generally manageable.
+Similarly to most other states, additional property and sales taxes are levied from municipality to municipality and county to county, so total tax burden can vary by where in the state a business is located.